ISO Certification

 Scope This applies to all aspects of quality management systems (QMS), including design, development, production, installation, and servicing.
 Only covered production, installation, and servicing, excluding the design and development processes.

 Applicability Suited for organizations that aim to meet customer satisfaction and regulatory requirements.
-Was suitable for organizations involved solely in production and servicing.
+It was suitable for organizations involved solely in production and servicing.

 Certification Process Requires a more comprehensive audit, as it includes design processes.
 Previously, it required a more limited audit focusing on manufacturing and installation, but it is now obsolete.